PlotMap: Automated Layout Design for Building Game Worlds: Introduction

 We introduce the concept of {\em plot facilities}, which are abstract locations mentioned in the given story.
 A set of constraints are derived from the story in terms of the spatial relationships between plot facilities and elements in the underlying map.
 Given an underlying map, we arrange the layout of the plot facilities on top of the map to satisfy the constraints.
 Our method is compatible with any map generation technique in the sense that the underlying map can be hand-crafted, procedurally generated, or even from a Geographic Information System (GIS) such as Google Maps.

-Figure \ref{fig:pipeline} illustrates our world building approach.
-The focus of this work is on the plot facility layout design task.
-However, to demonstrate a concrete pipeline, we work with a specific procedural map generation method described in Section \ref{sec:map_generation}, and in an end-to-end example we show in Section \ref{sec:qualitative_result}, we extract story constraints from a free-text story description using a large language model.
+Figure \ref{fig:pipeline} illustrates the world building approach and plot facility design task that is the focus of the work.
+We demonstrate our technique with a concrete pipeline using a procedural map generator and story constraints extracted from a textual story description with a large language model.

-We present a system that leverages Reinforcement Learning (RL) to automatically assign geometric locations on a game map to plot facilities following geographic and spatial constraints derived from the story -- such as being in a forest and far from another plot facility.
-A decision-making agent moves the plot facilities around, considering their relationship to the map and each other, to locations on the map that best satisfy the constraints of the story.
-Our system considers input from multiple modalities: map images as pixels, facility locations as real values, and story constraints expressed in natural language.
-We demonstrate that an RL approach to plot facility layout design is fast in providing solutions, and can quickly adapt to user intervention, making it suitable for real-time human-AI co-design workflow.
+We consider two different representations of the underlying map: 1) a set of 2D polygons with precise geometric specifications, and 2) a pixel-based 2D image.
+We present two approaches to automatic plot facility layout design: an evolutionary computation (EC) based approach through Covariance Matrix Adaptation Evolution Strategy (CMA-ES) for a polygon-based map representation and a Reinforcement Learning (RL) based approach for maps as 2D images.
+We present baseline results for the two approaches.
+With extensive quantitative and qualitative studies, we show that the EC based approach can rapidly provide accurate solutions for tasks with a practical scale, while the RL based approach has the potential to better support human-in-the-loop map design workflows.

-The paper also presents a dataset of facility layout tasks and a Gym-like environment to train and evaluate the RL models.
-The dataset contains 10,000 plot facility layout design tasks involving 12 types of spatial constraints and maximum 10 plot facilities each task, based on a set of procedurally generated terrain maps.
-We report the results of applying different strategies to address the observation with an in-depth discussion.
+The paper also presents a dataset of facility layout tasks and a Gym-like environment to evaluate different methods and train the RL models.
+The dataset contains $10,000$ plot facility layout tasks of different scales, involving 12 types of spatial constraints and maximum 60 plot facilities each task, based on a set of procedurally generated terrain maps.\footnote{Our code and dataset are publiclly available at: \url{https://github.com/AutodeskAILab/PlotMap}. }

 In summary, the paper's contribution is threefold: